 Beginner's Guide To Music Lessons

 New to Online Music Lessons?
-Here's What to Expect in Your First Free Lesson
+Here's What to Expect in Your First Lesson

 Rose Park

-When you look for online music lessons with live teachers, you’ll notice some lesson platforms offer a first complimentary lesson to try out.
-But many aspiring musicians, including you, might wonder, “What am I expected to do in the lesson?”
+When you look for online music lessons with live teachers, you’ll notice some lesson platforms offer their first lesson to try out.
+But many aspiring musicians, including you, might wonder, “What am I expected to do in the first lesson?”

 It’s natural to be curious about things to bring to the first trial lesson, questions to ask the instructor, and even how to set up the virtual meeting.